romiro/Node-Magento-DB-Tools/README.md

     * Completely detatch web application aspect from the dump module
     * Implement CLI access through app.js (?), giving ability to run a site profile and perform same as the web app

+* Local database import and making dev-ready
+    * Import downloaded mysqldump file into local, temporary, database
+    * After import, connect to local database server and temporary database
+    * Run generic SQL statements against core_config_data which
+        * Replaces the base URL of the site with the .dev version
+            * New config values for "product domain" and "dev client code" needed
+        * Replaces https with http in all %base_url% rows
+        * Resets web/%secure/base_%_url to {{unsecure_base_url}}
+        * Resets all web/cookie/cookie_domain to a blank value
+        * Turns off GA
+        * Turns off Auth.net
+        * Turns on CC Save
+        * Turns off JS and CSS merged files
+        * Turns off admin password reset
+        * Increases admin password lifetime to very high number
+        * Removes admin custom URL
+        * Refer to http://goo.gl/5RgKSp for spreadsheet with all SQL statements mentioned above
+    * Have an option for additional custom, client-based SQL commands that should be run against the database
+        * Template js file that contains object/class structure for creating custom script
+        * Should be named <clientcode>.js and stored in a gitignored directory
+        * After generic statements are complete, search for this file in the named directory.
+            * If exists, require() file and run a generic method which initiates script file against already-connected DB
+    * Export database again to another configured location (this will be where devs pick up the file for use - the means for this are TBD)

 * Long Term Plans, New Features
     * PHP Info
         * Query a configured server for the output of php -i as run through CLI